Anatolii/NinePatchChunk/README.md

 - <code>NinePatchDrawable create9PatchDrawable(Resources resources, Bitmap bitmap, String srcName)</code> - Creates NinePatchDrawable right from raw Bitmap object.
 So resulting drawable will have width and height 2 pixels less if it is raw, not compiled 9-patch resource.<br>
 - <code>NinePatchChunk createEmptyChunk() - Jut creates empty chunk object to you have ability to change it.
 - <code>int[] createColorsArray(NinePatchChunk chunk, int bitmapWidth, int bitmapHeight)</code> - Creates a proper color array sized according to your X and Y divs.
-- <code>void createColorsArrayAndSet(NinePatchChunk chunk, int bitmapWidth, int bitmapHeight)</code> - The same as previout but this method also sets created array to your chunk if it is not null.
+- <code>void createColorsArrayAndSet(NinePatchChunk chunk, int bitmapWidth, int bitmapHeight)</code> - The same as previous but this method also sets created array to your chunk if it is not null.
-- <code>boolean isRawNinePatchBitmap(Bitmap bitmap)</code> - This method checks if the bitmap is 9-patch imgage.
+- <code>boolean isRawNinePatchBitmap(Bitmap bitmap)</code> - This method checks if the bitmap is 9-patch image.

-And finaly, Div object description.
+And finally, Div object description.
 This object is used to define stratchable areas:<br>

 - <code>int start</code> - the starting pixel of stratchable area.
 The count starts from 0.
 - <code>int stop</code> - the ending pixel of stratchable area.
 This pixel is right after the latest Color.BLACK pixel of the stratchable area.

 --------
 This is it.
 The using is simple as that.
-See the java doc to know more.<br>
+See the java doc to learn more.<br>
 If you have some additional question - feel free to contact me.<br><br>
 Thanks!